PhilipQuirke/verified_transformers/useful_tags_readme.md

 ![AnswerImpact](./assets/ins1_mix_d6_l3_h4_t40K_s372001AnswerImpactBehaviorPerNode.svg?raw=true "AnswerImpact")

 ## Attention (aka Attn)
 Attention heads can move information between token positions (MLP neurons can't do this).
 Each attention head **attends** (aka focuses on) one or more token positions.
-This information can be displayed:
+This information can be displayed.
+In this maths example, a cell that contains "D2 D'2" means that the node is attending to the two token positions named D2 and D'2.

 ![Attention](./assets/ins1_mix_d6_l3_h4_t40K_s372001AttentionBehaviorPerHead.svg?raw=true "Attention")